hongyi18/DMSolitonFinder/README.md

 **Note:** If the installation/update fails, please check your internet connection by following the guide [Troubleshooting Internet Connectivity Problems](https://reference.wolfram.com/language/tutorial/TroubleshootingInternetConnectivity.html).

 ## Tutorial
 Please follow the Mathematica notebook [Get started on DMSolitonFinder.nb](https://github.com/hongyi18/DMSolitonFinder/blob/main/Get%20started%20on%20DMSolitonFinder.nb) for a quick tutorial.
+For a more advanced example demonstrating the mass-radius relation for solitons with self-interactions, refer to [this post](https://community.wolfram.com/groups/-/m/t/3203564) on Wolfram Community.
 For definitions and equations used in the package, refer to the paper [arXiv:2406.05031](https://arxiv.org/abs/2406.05031).

 ## Common questions in finding optimal soliton profiles
 **1. How can I find out what options are available for each function?** <br>